-early 15c., "comprehensive," from Middle French collectif, from Latin collectivus, from collectus, past participle of colligere "gather together," from com- "together" (see com-) + legere "to gather," from PIE root *leg- (1) "to collect, gather."
+early 15c., collectif, "comprehensive," from Old French collectif, from Latin collectivus, from collectus, past participle of colligere "gather together," from com- "together" (see com-) + legere "to gather" (from PIE root *leg- (1) "to collect, gather").
 In grammar, from mid-15c., "expressing under a singular form a whole consisting of a plurality of individuals."
 From c.
 1600 as "belonging to or exercised by a number of individuals jointly."
 Related: Collectively; collectiveness.

 Collective bargaining was coined 1891 by English sociologist and social reformer Beatrice Webb; it was defined in U.S. 1935 by the Wagner Act.
 Collective noun is recorded from 1510s; collective security first attested 1934 in speech by Winston Churchill.